 It was a flavorful concert of epic proportions that started with someone yelling out “Cheeseburgers!”
 At one point in the show, an audience member shouted “show us your nuggets!” right before Ronald Osbourne actually pulled out prop nuggets during one of the songs.
 That wasn’t the only thematically appropriate prop.
 There were props of nearly every fast food aspect you can imagine; an extra-large drink mic stand, condiment bottles, red and yellow confetti, busts of Ronald McDonald with lasers in their eyes, and even an inflatable burger bouncing throughout the crowd.

 Brayden Thunder, an audience member was impressed with the level of showmanship, “we got stuff thrown at us, which is nice.
 I thought I was gonna get a face full of beer, but we got a face full of confetti”.

-Mike Odd, their manager, explains that they are time travelers that have come “from the 1970s to save us from the current state of music and food and bring us back to a time where music and food were more organic”.
+Mike Odd, their manager, explains that they are time travellers that have come “from the 1970s to save us from the current state of music and food and bring us back to a time where music and food were more organic”.

 For a lot of metal fans, Black Sabbath is one of the purer forms of metal.
 Odd explains that Black Sabbath is the creator of “all counter-culture weirdo music.”
-Mac Sabbath provides a kind of nostalgia for Ozzy fans to a simpler time.
+Mac Sabbath provides a kind of nostalgia for Ozzy fans for a simpler time.